ritchieng/deep-learning-wizard/README.md

 ## About Deep Learning Wizard
 We deploy a top-down approach that enables you to grasp deep learning theories and code easily and quickly.
 We have open-sourced all our materials through our Deep Learning Wizard Wikipedia.
 For visual learners, feel free to sign up for our video course and join over 2300 deep learning wizards.

-To this date, we have taught thousands of students across more than 120+ countries from students in high school to postgraduates and professionals in leading MNCs and research institutions around the world.
+To this date, we have taught thousands of students across more than 120+ countries.

 ## Contribution
 We are openly calling people to contribute to this repository for errors.
 Feel free to create a pull request.